 Some of the possible defenses for a defendant accused of giving the police false information are; (i) he or she did not make a false report; (ii) he or she believed the report was true at the time of making the report; or (iii) it was a case of mistaken identity.

-If you are charged with giving false information, whether you did it intentionally or not, it’s advisable to speak to an attorney.
-While offenses involving false reports are serious cases, they can be handled successfully with the help of an attorney.
+If you are charged with giving false information, it’s advisable to speak to an attorney.
+While offenses involving false reports are serious cases, they can be handled successfully with the help of a Criminal Defense attorney.